open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server/index.md

 ## How can module level details be beneficial?

-To demonstrate the benefits of module level details, we'll introduce an artificial delay in a php script and see how the delay gets displayed in the Zipkin backend.
+To demonstrate the benefits of module level details, we'll introduce an artificial delay in a PHP script and see how the delay gets displayed in the Zipkin backend.
 The following steps are required to be done.

-- Login to the container and install the php module.
+- Login to the container and install the PHP module.

   ```sh
   docker exec -it webserver_centos7 /bin/bash